NTSB probing aborted landings at Reagan National Airport prompted by nearby Army helicopter

 This story has been updated with additional information.

-CNN’s Alexandra Skores, Aaron Cooper and Ray Sanchez contributed to this report.
+CNN’s Alexandra Skores, Aaron Cooper, Ray Sanchez and Zoe Sottile contributed to this report.

 The-CNN-Wire